-I wouldn’t expect DropConnect to appear in TensorFlow or Theano since, as far as I know, it’s used pretty rarely and doesn’t seem as well-studied or demonstrably more useful than its cousin, Dropout.
+I wouldn’t expect DropConnect to appear in TensorFlow, Keras, or Theano since, as far as I know, it’s used pretty rarely and doesn’t seem as well-studied or demonstrably more useful than its cousin, Dropout.
 However, there don’t seem to be any implementations out there, so I’ll provide a few ways of doing so.

 For the briefest of refreshers, DropConnect (Wan et al.) regularizes networks like Dropout.
 Instead of dropping neurons, DropConnect regularizes by randomly dropping a subset of weights.
 A binary mask drawn from a Bernoulli distribution is applied to the original weight matrix (we’re just setting some connections to 0 with a certain probability):